dougeby/IntuneDocs/InTuneDocs/EndUser/reset-your-device-cpwebsite.md

 To reset your device:

-1. Open the [Company Portal website](http://portal.manage.microsoft.com) and tap the device whose name you want to change.
+1. Open the [Company Portal website](http://portal.manage.microsoft.com) and tap the device that you want to reset.

 2. Tap **Reset**.